Coventry Colliery: Development

 On 14 February 1911, the investors in the Wykens Collieries formed the new Warwickshire Coal Company Ltd, to take over the mines of the Wykens company and develop the coal seam at Keresley.
 The sinking of the shafts of the Coventry Colliery were begun immediately.
-By 1913, the shafts had reached below the geographical reach of the single 114 ft shaft of the Hawkesbury Junction steam engine pump house supplying water to both the Coventry and Oxford Canals.
+By 1913, the shafts had reached below the geographical reach of the single 114 ft shaft of the Hawkesbury Junction steam engine pump house supplying water to both the Coventry and Oxford canals.
 Originally built in 1821, it housed a Newcomen steam engine, which was brought from Griff Colliery, where it had already worked for 100 years.
 Named Lady Godiva, it was decommissioned in 1913 but left in place, moved to the Dartmouth Museum in the 1960s.
 This geographic resource meant that the colliery had an immediate outlet for its pumped-out water ingress.

 Operations

 With the twin shafts sunk to a depth of 720 yd, the mine began operating in 1917.
 Originally, the colliery had its own branch from the Coventry Canal, but in 1919 with the return of the men from the First World War, production increased.
 A separate and new 2 mi private railway was constructed from the LNWR's Coventry to Nuneaton Line at Three Spires Junction.

 As a result of the mines expansion, the village of Keresley expanded.
 Modern new houses were built in the new expansion areas of Keresley Newlands and Keresley End, which included the inclusion of inside toilets and good sized gardens.
 In 1924 the mine company built a Social Club, operated by the Miners' Federation of Great Britain.
 The club closed in May 2012, after losses mounted to £500 per day.

 In 1924 all shares in Warwickshire Coal Co Ltd were acquired by the Coltness Iron Company (CIC) Ltd. With the closure due to complete workout in 1927 of the Craven Colliery, all miners were transferred to the Coventry Colliery.
 With significant contracts to supply coal to electricity generation stations in Birmingham and Coventry, including the Hams Hall power stations, the company hired in over 1,000 coal wagons.
 By 1939, the last year of full production before the Second World War, the colliery was producing over 1000000 LT of coal per annum.

-Nationalised on 1 January 1947, the colliery became part of the National Coal Board's (NCB) Area 4 (Warwickshire).
+Nationalised on 1 January 1947, the colliery became part of the National Coal Board's Area 4 (Warwickshire).
 In the early 1960s, the NCB started a development of a smokeless coal plant, known as a Homefire Plant, on site.
 This came into production in 1967, and resultantly in an NCB reorganisation the Coventry Colliery became part of the South Midlands Area (SMD).

-Somewhat unusually for a colliery in the Midlands, there was substantial support for the UK miners' strike (1984–85), and it had a majority of the workforce on strike for a large part of the dispute.
+Somewhat unusually for a colliery in the Midlands, there was substantial support for the 1984-1985 United Kingdom miners' strike, and it had a majority of the workforce on strike for a large part of the dispute.

 The colliery closed for redevelopment in October 1991, with the site handed over to the local authority in 1996.
 The Homefire Plant closed in 2000.